mjschultz/django-tastefulpy/docs/resources.rst

 relationship looks like so::

   # myapp/api/resources.py
-  from tastypie import fields
+  from tastefulpy import fields
-  from tastypie.resources import ModelResource from myapp.models import Note, Comment
+  from tastefulpy.resources import ModelResource from myapp.models import Note, Comment